lukemonahan/splunk_modinput_prometheus/README.md

 Cons:

- - Static configuration only -- no service discovery
+ - Static configuration only -- very manual to add lots of systems
  - HA of Splunk polling is difficult

 ![](https://raw.githubusercontent.com/ltmon/splunk_modinput_prometheus/master/arch_simple.png)

 ### Federate server
-With this configuration, the modular input is polling a Prometheus server that is federating the metrics from either exporters or other Prometheus servers.
+With this configuration, the modular input is setup to poll a Prometheus server that is exposing the metrics from exporters and other Prometheus servers on it's federate endpoint.

 Pros:

  - Allows Prometheus to handle service discovery and other low-level functions
- - High level of control of what Splunk gathers and when using interval and match vectors
+ - High level of control of what Splunk gathers and when using polling interval and match vectors
- - Allows scenarios such as using Prometheus to gather high-resolution metrics, and gathering into Splunk at reduced frequency
+ - Allows scenarios such as using Prometheus to gather high-resolution metrics, and ingesting into Splunk at reduced frequency

 Cons: